yeshua453/website/blog/2023-07-08-flet-for-android.md

 ## Flet v0.9.0 release notes

-For testing on iOS you need to upgrade your Flet installation to v0.9.0.
+For testing on Android you need to upgrade your Flet installation to v0.9.0.

 There were [a few changes](https://github.com/flet-dev/flet/blob/main/CHANGELOG.md#090) mainly to support Android in Flet CLI.
 Let us know if you notice something unusual.